CSTR-Edinburgh/snickery/README.md

 # Snickery

-This repository contains code used to build the proposed systems presented in the following papers:
+This repository contains code used to build the proposed systems presented in the papers *Exemplar-based speech waveform generation* and *Exemplar-based speech waveform generation for text-to-speech*.

+## Exemplar-based speech waveform generation